A Parent's Guide to Fraternity and Sorority Life at The University of Tampa

 Sending a child to college can be challenging and stressful.
 While at The University of Tampa your child will encounter many opportunities to become involved outside of their classroom experience.
 It is important to be educated about the enriching experience that your son or daughter will find by being involved in a fraternity or sorority at UT.

-What is being involved in a fraternity or sorority all about?
-Many depictions of fraternities and sororities in the media and popular culture are, in reality, extreme cases of fraternity and sorority life.
-What the media often omits is the many lifelong benefits.
-In many university settings, membership in a fraternity or sorority offers a “home away from home” and makes the University setting a smaller more friendly community.
-National research has shown that involvement in fraternities and sororities increases students' chances of graduating from college.
-Plus, as a lifelong member of a fraternity or sorority, students are offered the opportunity to develop as leaders, serve the local community, and focus on academics and careers by connecting with faculty, staff, local alumni members and advisors.
+What does it mean to be involved in a fraternity or sorority?
+Many depictions of fraternities and sororities in the media and popular culture are actually extreme cases of fraternity and sorority life.
+What the media often omits is the many lifelong benefits and the positive influence the experience has on students.
+In many university settings, membership in a fraternity or sorority offers a “home away from home” and makes the University setting a smaller, more friendly community.
+National research indicates that involvement in fraternities and sororities increases students' chances of graduating from college.
+Plus, as a lifelong member of a fraternity or sorority, students are offered the opportunity to develop as leaders in the community and focus on academics and careers by connecting with faculty, staff, local alumni members and advisors.

 My son or daughter is considering joining a fraternity or sorority, how should I advise him or her?